Zanzibar travel guide: Discover Tanzania’s island paradise

 Just be aware that in Zanzibar, vehicles drive on the left side of the road, which might be different from what you’re used to.

-We rented our Suzuki from Kibabu Cars and can definitely recommend them.
+We rented our Suzuki from Kibabu Cars and can definitely recommend renting from this company.
 They were super friendly and helpful, the car was decent, and the pick-up and hand-over were very easy.
 Be aware that you need a Zanzibar driving permit, but the car rental company can arrange it for you for just 10 USD.

 Visa & insurance